suaveolent/hoymiles-wifi/README.md

 Please be aware of the following considerations:

- - No DTU Implementation: Unlike the original tool, this library retrieves information directly from the internal DTU of Hoymiles inverters.
+ - No DTU Implementation: This library retrieves information directly from the internal DTU of Hoymiles Wifi inverters.

 ## Caution